velopaymentsapi/velo-go/docs/PaymentInstructionV3.md

 ### NewPaymentInstructionV3

-`func NewPaymentInstructionV3(remoteId string, currency string, amount int64, sourceAccountName string, ) *PaymentInstructionV3`
+`func NewPaymentInstructionV3(remoteId string, currency string, amount int64, ) *PaymentInstructionV3`

 NewPaymentInstructionV3 instantiates a new PaymentInstructionV3 object
 This constructor will assign default values to properties that have it defined,